Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 Why You Need ESL Certification

-You need ESL certification to teach English as a second language.
+You need ESL certification to teach English as a second language for many popular companies.

-In fact, it is the main requirement no matter if you’re teaching online or in a classroom setting.
+In fact, for a lot of companies, it is the main requirement no matter if you’re teaching online or in a classroom setting.

 Also known as TESL certification (teaching English as a second language), It is the one thing that will almost guarantee you a good ESL job (with a few exceptions: iTalki or PalFish)